jtb324/relatednessFinder/README.md

 poetry install
 ```

-Once you have the environment created you can call the program from the cloned directory using the command:
+Once you have the environment created you wil need to activate the environment.
+This will vary depending if your are using conda or a virtualenv.
+Once the environment is activated you can call the program from the cloned directory using the command:

 ```bash
 python3 relatednessFinder/relatedness_finder.py --help